 Our definition of essential skills is the ability to read, write and speak in English or Welsh, and to use mathematics, at a level necessary to function and progress both in work and society.
-This definition equates to a robust level 1 in literacy (including English for Speakers of Other Languages (ESOL)) and numeracy.
+This definition equals a strong level 1 in literacy (including English for Speakers of Other Languages (ESOL) and numeracy.

-As part of an integrated approach to workforce development within DfES, the essential skills support available to employers through this programme will be delivered in parallel with other skills support available to employers through Workforce Development Programme.
-This approach will not only ensure promotion and take-up of the Employer Pledge among employer base but will also encourage and enable employers and employees to view the essential skills support available through this project as a progression to further workplace learning.
+As part of an integrated approach to workforce development, the essential skills support available to employers through this programme will be delivered alongside other skills support available to employers through the Workforce Development Programme.
+This approach will ensure promotion and take-up of the Employer Pledge among employer base.
+It will also encourage and enable employers and employees to view the essential skills support available through this project as a progression to further workplace learning.

-- Provide training to employed people in literacy, numeracy and ESOL up to and including level 2 with access to essential skills qualifications.
-Provision will be tailored to individual needs and contextualised to their workplace.
-Participants can gain one or more of the identified Essential Skills Wales qualifications in Communication, Application of Number, ICT and certificate in ESOL skills for life – speaking & listening); up to level 2
+- provide training to employed people in literacy, numeracy and ESOL up to and including level 2 with access to essential skills qualifications.
+Provision will be suited to individual needs and their workplace.
+Participants can gain one or more of the identified Essential Skills Wales qualifications in Communication, Application of Number, ICT and certificate in ESOL skills for life – speaking & listening up to level 2

 For further information please contact: